Trodek/CutScene-Manager-Research/README.md

 ## Cutscene vs Cinematic?

-The trminology usually used to refer to videos that are shown in a videogmaes is Cinematic.
+The terminology usually used to refer to videos that are shown in a videogames is Cinematic.
 Cinematic refers to all the sequences shown that don't involve player interactions but that sequences can be divided in different types:
 - Live-action Cutscenes: Real actors are filmed on a constructed set.
-- Pre-rendered Cutscenes: The scene is animated and rendered beforhand.
+- Pre-rendered Cutscenes: The scene is animated and rendered beforehand.
 - Real time Cutscene: The scene is rendered at the same time it happens using the game engine.
-- Mixed media Cutscene: They are a convination between pre-rendered and real time cutscenes.
+- Mixed media Cutscene: They are a combination between pre-rendered and real time cutscenes.
 - Interactive Cutscene: The game takes control of the character and request the player for some inputs during the cinematic.

 ## How other engines do cutscenes?

 Most of the free engines use a similar system.
 The have a tool that allow to change position, size, rotation and all available properties for that object during time.
 For that they use what are usually called key-frames.
-Key-frames are points where the developer asign a value for the properties the object have.
-Then the game engine, using interpolations, transform the object betwen these key-frames to create a smoth animation.
+Key-frames are points where the developer assign a value for the properties the object have.
+Then the game engine, using interpolations, transform the object between these key-frames to create a smooth animation.

 Here are some video examples of how they are created on Unity and Unreal Engine 4: